-- Drink plenty of fluids (daily recommendation is 2 to 3 litres); unless you have been on fluid restriction - You can start taking Ural if the burning becomes uncomfortable (available from a supermarket or chemist without prescription).
+- Drink plenty of fluids (daily recommendation is 2 to 3 litres) - You can start taking Ural if the burning becomes uncomfortable (available from a supermarket or chemist without prescription).
 Start taking sachets two times a day and increase this to four times a day if needed.
-Please let your treatment staff know if you are using Ural. - · Cranberry juice may also help with discomfort when passing urine - Avoid large amounts of tea, coffee, alcohol and citrus fruit juices.
+Please let your treatment staff know if you are using Ural - Cranberry juice may also help with discomfort when passing urine.